 Below are a few of the photos we captured from the falls yesterday.

-After seeing Falling Water Falls, you could simply turn around and go back the way you came.
-But if you are feeling truly adventurous, you should definitely continue on to Richland Creek Campground and beyond.
+After seeing Falling Water Falls, you could turn around and return the way you came.
+But if you feel truly adventurous, you should continue to Richland Creek Campground and beyond.
 Although the road can get steep and winding in places, we did see a sports car very close to the campground.
 The road seems to be very well maintained.

 The drive to the campground has some amazing sights.
-And if you are interested in seeing another set of waterfalls, there is 6 Fingers Falls on the drive to the campground.
+And if you are interested in seeing another set of waterfalls, there are 6 Fingers Falls and Terry Keefe Falls on the drive to the campground.
 Once you get to the campground, you can follow a 2 1/2-mile trail to get to Richland Falls.

 Unfortunately, we got a late start on this day, so we will have to return another time to bring you photos and more information on those falls.